mcpherson-and-mayer/Promachos/README.md

 # Promachos

-Chris McPherson and Sherice Mayer
+Copyright (c) 2019 Chris McPherson and Sharice Mayer chris@techfocus.net sharice.mayer@gmail.com

+## Explanation of what the program is and does

-Promachos: Automated Pet Deterrent
+_Promachos: Automated Pet Deterrent_

-Promachos Automated Pet Deterrent system is a stationary turret designed to fire a non-lethal projectile at a cat or dog if it were to be in restricted areas (e.g. countertops).
+Promachos Automated Pet Deterrent system is software designed to run on a stationary turret, which is designed to fire a non-lethal projectile at a cat or dog if it enters a restricted area (e.g. countertop).
 This is accomplished using a neural network to classify images from a video stream and determine if a pet is where it doesn't belong.
+This project is written in Rust and Python, and is dependent on Keras, Tensorflow, OpenCV, and ImageZMQ).
-This project is written for use with a web camera, Raspberry Pi and a set of servos to fire a projectiles.
-The running this project is written in Python and Rust which is dependent on Keras, Tensorflow, OpenCV, and ImageZMQ
+The project was designed using a web camera, Raspberry Pi, and a set of servos to fire projectiles.

+## Build and Run
+Build and run (install?)this program with `insertruncommandhere` passing in arguments listed here.
-A description of how to build, install and run your program, or links to documents elsewhere in your project that describe this
+Insert links to documents elsewhere here that describe important things.
 TBD

+For example:
 An example illustrating the operation of your code
 TBD

-License information, including a pointer to the LICENSE file link to license
+## Bugs, Defects, Failing Tests, etc

+Bugs, Defects, and Failing Test information goes here as needed.
+The program is currently completely non-functional.

+## License

+This program is licensed under the "MIT License".
+Please see the file `LICENSE` in the source distribution of this software for license terms.

+## Acknowledgements
+Thanks to professor Bart Massey for project encouragement.